 (shell-command

-), which read from the minibuffer.
-Activate corfu-mode
+from the minibuffer.

 When completing in the Eshell I recommend conservative local settings without auto completion, such that the completion behavior is similar to widely used shells like Bash, Zsh or Fish.